 If you are interested in home staging as a side income, and to cover the cost of your morning coffee, a bit of petrol money, and an occasional nice dinner out, then you can charge $30 to $35 per hour.

 BUT….if you are wanting to start a successful home staging business then you need to increase your rates significantly.
 Don’t go below $150 for a two-hour consultation, and understand your local area to better understand how high you can push this rate.

-Remember that an average real estate staging salary is exactly that – an average.
-This means that some are earning $35,000 – and others closer to $100,000.
+Remember that an average home staging salary is exactly that – an average.
+This means that some are earning $35,000 – and others are closer to $100,000.
 It all depends on the factors above.

 |Atlanta, GA||Junior Designer||$25 – $30 an hour|

 |Madison Heights, MI||Staging Assistant||$14 – $16 an hour|

 |Brookline, MA||Home Staging Assistant||$15 – $20 an hour|